INN/docs/how-to-work-with-us/consulting.md

 # Our Paid Consulting Program

-INN's technology team is focused on helping our now 100+ member organizations any way we can.
+INN's technology team is focused on helping our 100+ member organizations in any way we can.

 We now provide free hosting and support to over 30 member websites on our [Largo platform](http://largoproject.org) and a significant portion of what we do involves improving the platform and supporting members so they can take maximum advantage of the tools we build.

-We've made a lot of headway in the past couple of years reducing costs for members, eliminating duplication of effort and getting members onto a stable platform that looks great and works well across devices.
+We've made a lot of headway in the past couple of years reducing costs for members, eliminating duplication of effort, and getting members onto a stable platform that looks great and works well across devices.

 But it's hard for us to help every member individually and there are many member (and non-member) organizations who would like us to do more and have expressed the willingness to pay for our services.

 **Specifically, we’ve heard from a number of INN members that they:**

--  Have a hard time finding vendors/contractors who “get” what they’re trying to do and often wind up working with local agencies or freelancers who focus mostly on internet marketing or building small business sites so they don’t understand the other considerations unique to news and content sites or nonprofits
+-  Have a hard time finding vendors/contractors who “get” what they’re trying to do and often wind up working with local agencies or freelancers who focus mostly on internet marketing or building small business sites so they don’t understand the considerations unique to news and content sites or nonprofits
 -  Are often unhappy with the vendors/contractors they do have and/or are overpaying for subpar services
--  Would, in a number of cases, rather work with INN's tech team directly rather than with an outside vendor.
+-  Would, in a number of cases, rather work with INN's tech team directly instead of an outside vendor.
 Given our current staffing and workload we typically haven't been able to do this if the request goes above and beyond what we’re able to do for "free" as a benefit of INN membership.

 **We also frequently hear from non-members that they:**

 -  Want to use the tools we have built (particularly Largo) but may require some help setting them up or customizing them to suit their needs
--  In some case may require additional custom development to add functionality that we have not yet built
+-  In some cases may require additional custom development to add functionality that we have not yet built
--  Would be willing to pay (provided our rates are competitive) for our services and even (potentially) pay us to host their sites in the same way we host sites for members.
+-  Would be willing to pay (provided our rates are competitive) for our services and even pay us to host their sites in the same way we host sites for members.

-Until now we’ve just been referring people to outside contractors and freelancers but as we continue to grow our technology team we now have the capability to take on <em>some</em> of this work ourselves.
+Until now we’ve been referring people to outside contractors and freelancers, but as we continue to grow our technology team we have the capability to take on <em>some</em> of this work ourselves.

-For INN members we will subsidize the cost of these services to keep them very affordable (see the rates section below for details), but we will also, from time to time, take on work from non-members as well (at regular market rates).
+For INN members, we will subsidize the cost of these services to keep them very affordable (see the rates section below for details).
+We will also, from time to time, take on work from non-members (at regular market rates).

-**Some examples of the services we may offer include:**
+**Some examples of the services we offer include:**

 -  Content migration, design customization and custom development for members using our Largo platform beyond what we're able to do for "free" as a benefit of INN membership
 -  Assistance with editorial design and development for news apps, data projects or special series